 The Doula's Role

-A doula is a woman who can impact your birth in a powerful way.
-Being physically and emotionally supports women in their transition through pregnancy into motherhood.
+A doula (pronounced doolar) is a woman who can impact your birth in a powerful way.
+Being physically and emotionally supported is how it should always be.
 A birth doula provides resources, education, advocacy and support to pregnant women and their families in preparation for and during childbirth guiding and mentoring you through the process.
 A postpartum doula assists families bringing home a new baby after birth or following adoption.
 I offer a combination of both types of support to suit your needs.

-But what does this look and feel like?
+But what does this look and feel like for you?

 - She is a great listener